- Publications and resources

 Eligibility for Consideration for an AOC with ANZA Privileges

 In accordance with the Civil Aviation Act 1988, CASA must receive advice from the Secretary of the Department that the applicant is eligible for consideration for an Australian AOC with ANZA privileges.
-For more information, contact the Department of Infrastructure and Regional Development on 1300 132 400, or visit Department of Infrastructure and Regional Development.
+For more information, visit the Department of Infrastructure, Transport, Cities and Regional Development website or contact them on 1800 075 001.

 Following are the arrangements regarding Trans-Tasman aviation regulation, signed between the Australian and New Zealand governments and the Civil Aviation Safety Authority (CASA) and the Civil Aviation Authority of New Zealand (CAANZ).